A healthy snack bar that's gluten-free and vegan. Guilt-free rhubarb crumb bars.

 Freeze extra rhubarb for later

 But I've learned that rhubarb freezes amazingly well.
 Just clean and chop it into small pieces and toss it in the freezer and it will work just like fresh.
-And I've learned that rhubarb works in just about any recipe that calls for fresh fruit - think blueberry, strawberry, raspberries... rhubarb will likely find a good home in any one of those favourite recipes.
+And I've learned that rhubarb works in just about any recipe that calls for fresh fruit - think blueberry, strawberry, raspberries... rhubarb will likely find a good home in any of those favourite recipes.

 This is a healthy rhubarb snack cake